The Great Gatsby (2013 film): Development

 Prior to the 2013 adaptation, there were four earlier film adaptations of F. Scott Fitzgerald's 1925 novel of the same name, including a now-lost 1926 version, a 1949 version, a 1974 version, and a 2000 made for TV version.
 In December 2008, Variety reported that Baz Luhrmann would direct this latest adaptation.
 Luhrmann stated that he planned it to be more up-to-date due to its theme of criticizing the often irresponsible lifestyles of wealthy people.

 While Luhrmann was at the Consumer Electronics Show in January 2011, he told The Hollywood Reporter that he had been workshopping The Great Gatsby in 3D, though he had not yet decided whether to shoot in the format.
 In late January 2011, Luhrmann showed doubt about staying on board with the project but decided to stay.

 In 2010, it was reported that the film was being set up by Sony Pictures Entertainment.
-However, by 2011, Warner Bros. was close to acquiring a deal to finance and take worldwide distribution of The Great Gatsby.
+However, by 2011, Warner Bros.
+Pictures was close to acquiring a deal to finance and take worldwide distribution of The Great Gatsby.